litestar-org/litestar/docs/usage/8-authentication.md

     ...
 ```

-### Example: JWTAuthenticationMiddleware
+### Example: Create a JWT Authentication Middleware

 For example, lets say we wanted to implement a JWT token based authentication.
-We created two pydantic models, one for
+We start off by creating two pydantic
-the user which we persist into some sort of DB, and another for the token data:
+models, one for the user which we persist into some sort of DB, and another for the token data:

 ```python title="my_app/models.py"
 from datetime import datetime